clemenshelm/chillbill-recognizer/docs/machine_learning.md

 The build in function `tune` for finding the best "hyper-parameters" (in our case C and gamma) needs some adaptations to suits our needs.
 By default it uses "cross validation" and produces for each combination 10 error outputs.
 The error is measured by the total fit but we need the "wrong-positive".
 Via `tune.control` we can change the error function so that it returns the "wrong-positive"-error, but there is the possibility (the higher the less data we use) of "NaN" results (see "Measuring the error" for more details).
 So for each cost-gamma combination `tune` produces 10 (standard) evaluations of errors.
 From each of these sets, we need only two numbers, the average standard deviation.
 The problem is, that only one "NaN" entry destroys the whole set for the combination of C and gamma, because `mean` and `sd` can not handle `NaN`.
 So we have to adapt these function.
 Therefore we use `na_omit_mean` and `na_omit_sd` in `tune.control`.

+## Interpretation of the hyperparameters "cost" and "gamma"

+## Error of first kind vs. error of second kind
+The error we try to minimize in the first place is the "wrong-positive" error.
+The problem is that we often get zero positive prediction.
+So from all possible combinations (hyperparameters and attributes) with a low "wrong-positive" error, we should choose the one with a high rate of positive predictions.

 ## Description of the attributes
 We generate the attributes via the function `generate_tuples`.